-If you or a family member has been seriously injured or killed as a result of a crane or derrick accident, it is very important that you contact a highly skilled, offshore maritime injury lawyer immediately.
-Learn about your legal rights from an experienced offshore maritime injury attorney by filling out our free, no obligation case review form located on this website.
+If you or a family member has been seriously injured or killed as a result of a crane or derrick accident, you must contact a highly-skilled, offshore maritime injury lawyer immediately.
+Learn about your legal rights from an experienced crane and derrick accidents attorney at Herman Herman & Katz, L.L.C. by filling out our free, no obligation case review form located on this website.

 Our experienced legal team also handles other types of maritime accidents including: